-Tryptophan dioxygenase is a promising new drug target for neurodegenerative disease, including Parkinson’s disease.
-NTRC has developed a proprietary assay technology for high-throughput screening of tryptophan catabolizing enzymes.
+TDO is a promising new drug target for Parkinson’s disease.
+NTRC has identified a novel series of selective TDO inhibitors using NFK Green™, a proprietary assay technology for high-throughput screening of tryptophan catabolizing enzymes.

 Tryptophan is an essential amino acid that is used for protein synthesis and the production of neurotransmitters that regulate behavior, such as serotonin and melatonin.
 TDO is constitutively expressed at high levels in the liver and regulates systemic tryptophan levels.
 Recently, TDO was identified as a metabolic regulator of age-related toxicity of α-synuclein in a Caenorhabditis elegans model . α-synuclein is mainly found at the tip of nerve cells, the neurons, where it plays a role in the release of neurotransmitters. α-synuclein is normally an unstructured protein.
 However, in several neuropathologies, including Parkinson’s disease, α-synuclein occurs in nerve cells as protein aggregates, so-called Lewy bodies.
 Furthermore, point mutations in the α-synuclein gene have been linked to familial forms of Parkinson’s disease.
 Depletion of TDO in the worm model also suppressed the toxicity of amyloid-β and poly-glutamine, proteins involved in Alzheimer’s and Huntington’s disease, and increased lifespan .
 The same effect could be obtained by addition of dietary L-tryptophan.
 These studies support the idea that restoring the balance in tryptophan metabolism may provide therapeutic benefit in patients with neurodegenerative disease.